avalcarcel9/rtapas/README.md

   - `data` Data resulting from `tapas_data`.
-The `data` should be a `tibble` or `data.frame` containing binded subject data or a `list` object with all subject data.
+The `data` should be a `tibble` or `data.frame` containing binded subject data or a `list` object with subject data in each element.
 Data from these subjects will be used for model training.
   - `dsc_cutoff` The Sørensen’s–Dice coefficient (DSC) value to use as a cutoff for training inclusion.
 By default 0.03 is used.
 This must be a single value between 0 and 1.
 Only training subjects with a